quantum-tinkerer/MeanFi/README.md

 ## Citing `pymf`

-We provide `pymf` as a free software under BSD license.
-If you have used `pymf` for work that has lead to a scientific publication, please mention the fact that you used it explicitly in the text body.
-For example, you may add
+If you have used `pymf` for work that has lead to a scientific publication, please cite us as:

-> the numerical calculations were performed using the pymf code

-to the description of your numerical calculations.
-In addition, we ask you to cite the Zenodo repository:

 ```
-zenodo red here
+zenodo here
 ```